 By submitting this form, you consent to receive emails from The Scatty Mum.

-It’s now a firm favourite with my kids, and I reckon your whole family will love it too!
+It's now a firm favourite with my kids, and I reckon your whole family will love it too!
+In fact, if you love these flavours, put this sausage & baked bean pie on your meal planner too.

 As always, I've included tips further down for making it allergy-friendly and even instructions for cooking it on the hob if you don't have a slow cooker.

-If you are looking more more winter dinner ideas take a look at my Gluten Free Ikea Meatballs, Creamy Chicken & Leek Risotto, Lemon & Garlic Chicken Traybake, Easy Vegan Mixed Bean Chill & Gluten Free Chilli Con Carne.
+If you are looking more more winter dinner ideas, take a look at my Gluten Free Ikea Meatballs, Creamy Chicken & Leek Risotto, Lemon & Garlic Chicken Traybake, Easy Vegan Mixed Bean Chill & Gluten Free Chilli Con Carne.

 Jump to: